Azure-Samples/storage-blobs-xamarin-quickstart/README.md

 # Official Microsoft Sample

-Azure Blob storage is Microsoft's object storage solution for the cloud.
+Azure Blob Storage is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data.

 Xamarin is Microsoft's mobile development framework.
 Xamarin allows you to create apps for iOS, Android, and UWP from one codebase with C# and .NET